dustMason/herd-go/readme.md

 unless at least one packet arrives every 10 seconds.
 It can be revived at any time by typing a character in the `socat` session.

+### Building It

+Protocol Buffers are used for serialization.
+Any changes to `.proto` files will require the go classes to be regenerated.
+With `protoc` and the go protobuf generator installed, run `protoc --go_out ./ *.proto` after any updates to the `.proto` files.